Albert-91/BARF-o-bot/data/core/ask_faq.md

   - respond_chitchat
   - action_inject_intent_start_faq

-## faq presentation - affirm/deny/menu/out_of_scope/explain instead of faq
+## faq presentation - out_of_scope/explain instead of faq
-## *scenario*: 1st affirm/deny/menu/out_of_scope/explain intent after starting showcase "solve problems", then bot responds asking for rephrase then listen to next user input
+## *scenario*: 1st out_of_scope/explain intent after starting showcase "solve problems", then bot responds asking for rephrase then listen to next user input
 * start_faq
   - action_listen
-* affirm OR deny OR out_of_scope OR explain
+* affirm OR deny OR out_of_scope OR explain OR weather
   - action_default_fallback
   - slot{"out_of_scope_detected": false}
-* affirm OR deny OR out_of_scope OR explain
+* affirm OR deny OR out_of_scope OR explain OR weather
   - action_reset_out_of_scope_detected
   - slot{"out_of_scope_detected": null}
   - utter_ask_faq_rephrase
   - action_inject_intent_start_faq

-## faq presentation - affirm/deny/menu/out_of_scope/explain instead of faq after some intent
+## faq presentation - out_of_scope/explain instead of faq after some intent
-## *scenario*: 2nd and following affirm/deny/menu/out_of_scope/explain intent after starting showcase "solve problems", then bot responds asking for rephrase then listen to next user input
+## *scenario*: 2nd and following out_of_scope/explain intent after starting showcase "solve problems", then bot responds asking for rephrase then listen to next user input
   - action_inject_intent_start_faq
 * start_faq
   - action_listen
-* affirm OR deny OR out_of_scope OR explain
+* affirm OR deny OR out_of_scope OR explain OR weather
   - action_default_fallback
   - slot{"out_of_scope_detected": false}
-* affirm OR deny OR out_of_scope OR explain
+* affirm OR deny OR out_of_scope OR explain OR weather
   - action_reset_out_of_scope_detected
   - slot{"out_of_scope_detected": null}
   - utter_ask_faq_rephrase